microsoft/azuredevopslabs/labs/devopsserver/deliveryplans/readme.md

 <a name="Ex1Task2"></a>
 ### Task 2: Installing the Delivery Plans extension ###

-1. Delivery Plans is provided as an optional extension to TFS.
+1. Delivery Plans is provided as an optional extension to Azure DevOps Server.
 From the **Marketplace** navigation dropdown, select **Manage extensions**.

     ![](images/008.png)